exadel-inc/etoolbox-authoring-kit/README.md

     String field1;
 }
 ```
-...the `@CustomDialog` annotation will result in *test* attribute being added to the *\<cq:dialog>* node of TouchUI markup.
+...the `@CustomDialog` annotation will result in *greeting* and *test* attributes being added to the *\<cq:dialog>* node of TouchUI markup (first from the auto-mapping, and second because of handler routine).

+There's another option for `@PropertyMapping`, and this is to specify its _prefix_ value.
+If *prefix* is set to simple literal, like *"cq:"*, all of the auto-mapped attribute names will be prepended with this.
+Yet if the prefix is a relative path, like *"granite:data/"*, all of the auto-mapped attributes will go to the specifically created sub-node (particularly useful for creating *granite:data* nodes for TouchUI tweaks).

 ####Runtime methods for custom handlers
-If you define in your handler class a field of type ```RuntimeContext```, the link to the global `RuntimeContext` object will be injected by the Maven plugin.
+If you define in your handler class a field of type `RuntimeContext` marked with `@Injected` annotation, the link to the global *RuntimeContext* object will be injected by the Maven plugin.
 It allows to engage a number of utility methods and techniques, such as those of the [`XmlUtility`](aem-authoring-toolkit-api/src/main/java/com/exadel/aem/toolkit/api/runtime/XmlUtility.java) interface.
 Of special interest are the methods `.createNodeElement()` with overloads for creating nodes with specific *jcr:primaryType*, *sling:resourceType* and other attributes, `.appendChild()` with overloads for appending or merging a newcomer node to a set of existing child nodes of a local root, and `.setAttribute()` with overloads for populating previously created node with generic-typed annotation values, optionally validated and then optionally fallen back to defaults.

 Developer can (and is encouraged to) also call `.getExceptionHandler()` method whenever his or her logic is ought to throw or manage an exception.
 This way, all the exceptions from either built-in or custom routines are managed uniformly.